My name as a barcode

 I have also been delighted to work with several outstanding post-docs:

-Finally, I've equally chuffed to have done research with several excellent master's students and over 50 amazing undergraduates.
+Finally, I'm equally chuffed to have done research with several excellent master's students and over 50 amazing undergraduates.

-I'm honored to be a recipient of SIGPLAN's Robin Milner Young Researcher Award, SIGPLAN's Distinguished Educator Award (jointly), SIGSOFT's Influential Educator Award, SIGPLAN's Software Award (jointly), and Brown University's Wriston Fellowship.
+I'm honored to be a recipient of SIGPLAN's Robin Milner Young Researcher Award, SIGPLAN's Distinguished Educator Award (jointly), SIGSOFT's Influential Educator Award, and SIGPLAN's Software Award (jointly).
+At Brown, I've been awarded the Wriston Fellowship and the Philip J. Bray Award for Excellence in Teaching in the Physical Sciences.